akamai/terraform-provider-akamai/docs/guides/get_started_gtm_domain.md

 ## Create a GTM Domain

-The domain itself is represented by a [`akamai_gtm_domain` resource](../resources/gtm_domain.md).
-Add this new resource block to your `akamai.tf` file after the provider block.
-Note: the domain must be the first GTM resource created as it provides operating context for all other contained objects.
+The Domain itself is represented by a [`akamai_gtm_domain` resource](../resources/gtm_domain.md).
+Add this new resource block to your `akamai.tf` file after the provider block. **Note:** the domain must be the first GTM resource created as it provides operating context for all other contained objects.

-To define the entire configuration, we start by opening the resource block and giving the domain a name.
-In this case we’re going to use the name "example".
+To define the entire configuration, we start by opening the resource block and giving the domain a `name`.
+In this case, we’re going to use the name "example".

-Next, we set the required (domain, type) and optional (group ID, contract ID, email list, comment) arguments.
+Next, we set the required (`name`, `type`) and optional (`group_id`, `contract_id`, `email_notification_list`, `comment`) arguments.

-Once you’re done, your domain configuration should look like this:
+Once you’re done, your Domain configuration should look like this:

 ```hcl
 resource "akamai_gtm_domain" "example" {